 - Logos’ first phase of the campus renovation was completed in March of 2017.

 - Officially launched Logos’ e-Campus.

 - Began to provide a Ph.D. in Bible and Master of Art in Family Ministry.

 - Groundbreaking held for campus renovation project.

 - Rev. Kuo-Liang Lin became the second president.

-- Bought the third dormitory “House of Blessings”, a total of 10 units.
+- Purchased Logos’ third dormitory, “House of Blessings,” which consists of a total of 10 units.

-- Celebrate 25th year anniversary and handover of Presidency from Rev. Felix Liu to Rev. Kuo-Liang Lin.
+- Celebrated the seminary’s 25th anniversary and the handover of the presidency from Rev. Felix Liu to Rev. Kuo-Liang Lin.

 - Received renewed accreditation by ATS.

-- Approved by ATS to grant MA degree at Chicago Campus
+- Approved by ATS to grant the MA degree at its Chicago Campus.

-- Started Chicago Campus to offer MACS courses
+- Established the Chicago Campus to offer MACS courses.

-- Formed the Sister-School relationship with Chung Yuan Christian University
+- Formed a sister school relationship with Chung Yuan Christian University.

-- Moved to a new campus at El Monte
+- Moved to Logos’ present-day campus in El Monte.

-- Authorized to issue I-20 to enroll nonimmigrant alien students
+- Authorized to issue the Form I-20 to enroll nonimmigrant alien students.

-- Expanded student recruitment from Taiwanese-speaking to including Mandarin-speaking students
+- Expanded student recruitment from Taiwanese-speaking to include Mandarin-speaking students.

-- Rev. Felix Liu assumed the first president.
+- Rev. Felix Liu assumed his position as Logos’ first president.

 - Logos Evangelical Seminary (美國台福神學院) was officially founded.